Gressling/cheminf-EDU/machineLearning/les_workflow_efficiency/README.md

 3. Install the required packages:

     ```
-    pip install pandas numpy scikit-learn
+    pip install -r requirements.txt
     ```

-1. Ensure your data is in CSV format named 'laboratory_tasks.csv' in the project directory.
+### Example Usage

+1. Run the data preprocessing script:

+    ```
+    python preprocess_data.py
+    ```

-2. Execute the Jupyter Notebook
+2. Execute the workflow analysis:

+    ```
+    python analyze_workflows.py
+    ```

+3. Generate optimization recommendations:

+    ```
+    python optimize_workflows.py
+    ```

-3. View the results:
+4. View the results:
-The notebook will output the model's performance metrics, feature importance, and a sample prediction.

-## Future Improvements

-- Incorporate more advanced machine learning techniques, such as neural networks or gradient boosting methods.
-- Develop a user interface for easy interaction with the model and visualization of results.
-- Implement real-time monitoring and prediction capabilities.
-- Expand the analysis to include more diverse types of laboratory workflows.
+    The results will be saved in the results directory.
+You can view the visualizations and recommendations in the generated reports.